 Have you ever walked to your car and noticed a stain underneath it?
 Here are the types of stains you may encounter and how to identify them.

 If you have a concerning leak, Kelly Clark Automotive Specialists can help.
-Bring your car in to either of our two locations—North Phoenix or Central Phoenix—and we’ll diagnose and fix your car’s leak fast!
+Bring your car in and we’ll diagnose and fix your car’s leak fast!

 Phoenix-based Kelly Clark Automotive Understands the Desert Heat’s Impact on Your Automobile